M-54 (Michigan highway): Route description

 M-54 starts at exit 109 along I-75 and follows Dort Highway northward through suburban Grand Blanc Township.
 The area near the southern end is mostly residential, but north of Reid Road, there is the Grand Blanc Metal Center plant for General Motors to the east of the highway.
 M-54 intersects Hill and Saginaw roads in the unincorporated community of Whigville as the trunkline passes out of the industrial area surrounding the plant.
 North of the Maple Road intersection, Dort Highway crosses into Burton, and the suburban residential neighborhoods give way to commercial properties along the roadway.
 There is a rail line leased by Lake State Railway that runs parallel to the highway about a half mile (0.8 km) to the east.
 North of Atherton Road, M-54 crosses into Flint and runs through the city's east side.
-The trunkline intersects I-69 near the Amtrak station in the city, and a crossing with a line of the Canadian National Railway.
+The trunkline intersects I-69 near the Amtrak station in the city, and a viaduct with a line of the Canadian National Railway.
 Between Robert T. Longway Boulevard and Davison Road, Dort Highway passes another industrial area.
 North of Leith Street, the highway turns to the northwest, and the parallel railroad, still part of the Lake State line, follows suit.

 Dort Highway crosses the Flint River on the northeast side of the city near the interchange that connects the highway to I-475.
 This interchange uses the connection with Stewart Avenue on the western side of the river to provide all of the possible traffic movements between the freeway and the highway.
 M-54 turns due northerly past the interchange and crosses under the rail line as it heads out of Flint.
 The area north of the city line on Carpenter Road is dominated by industrial properties as far north as Coldwater Road.
 Running northward through a more rural area, M-54 passes to the east of Mount Morris.
 Turning northwesterly, the trunkline is dotted with commercial businesses as it continues to the Clio area.
 The highway runs parallel to east of the railroad.
 It passes the Flint Memorial Park cemetery and the Auto City Speedway, a motorsports race track in an area that is otherwise agricultural in nature away from the main highway.
 The Dort Highway name ends at the intersection with Saginaw Road, and the highway takes on the latter name.
-East of Clio, M-54 intersects M-57 in the unincorporated community of Pine Run.
+East of Clio, M-54 intersects M-57 (Vienna Road) in the unincorporated community of Pine Run.